kentcdodds/old-kentcdodds.com/content/blog/frontmatter-placeholder/index.md

 noFooter: false
 redirects:
   - '/invisible-post-423123'

+# this is stuff for the workshops
 spotsRemaining: 0
 soldOut: true
 dealEndDate: ''
+time: '',
+discount: false
+tech: react
+event: foo-bar
 ---

 This exists to populate GraphQL fields and avoid null errors.
 It should contain